Net Promoter Score

 5. Providing growth

 Every company strives to achieve sustainable business growth.
-The permanent feedback that NPS provides is exactly what sets us up to achieve this.
+The permanent feedback that NPS provides lets a company grow and thrive a lot faster.

 NPS Calculation: How Does it Work?

 Respondents should rate between 0 (not at all likely) and 10 (extremely likely).
-Depending on their response, clients are being divided to one of 3 categories:
+Depending on their response, clients are divided into 3 categories:

-- Promoters give a score of 9-10.
+- Promoters give 9 to 10.
 They are typically loyal and enthusiastic.

 - Passives give a score of 7-8.
 They can be satisfied enough with a product/ service but not happy to be considered promoters.

-- Detractors give a score of 0-6.
+- Detractors give a score of up to 6.
 They are usually unhappy and unlikely to buy from you again.
 Moreover, these customers can even discourage other people from buying from you.

-It is quite easy to create NPS surveys and available free templates actually mean the work is done for you.
-However, you should care about the long-term data use when deciding how to administer them.
+It is quite easy to create NPS surveys using free templates.
+However, you should care about the long-term perspective because working on customer satisfaction requires consistent effort.

 Survey software solutions may help but you will be limited with the ability to take action on the results as they only measure one metric.
 Customer experience management tools will be more helpful because they will let you keep track of all the interactions your organization has with clients.